Simple-Complexity/google-api-nodejs-client/README.md

 [![Build Status][travisimg]][travis]
 [![Code Coverage][coverallsimg]][coveralls]

-Google's officially supported [Node.js][node] client library for using Google APIs.
+*Note: This is a fork of Google's officially supported [Node.js][node] client library for using Google APIs.
 Support for authorization and authentication with OAuth 2.0, API Keys and JWT (Service Tokens) is included.